ChristinaDni/immunological_drivers_psychiatric_mr_pwcoco/README.md

 ~

 Data availability:
 Across all analyses published summary-level data were used and no patient identifiable information was included.
-UKB blood pQTL data can be accessed through the portal: http://ukb-ppp.gwas.eu. deCODE blood pQTL data can be accessed through the platform: https://www.decode.com/summarydata/.
+UKB blood pQTL data can be accessed through the portal: http://ukb-ppp.gwas.eu.
 Brain pQTL data can be accessed through the https://adknowledgeportal.synapse.org/.
 Blood eQTL data can be accessed through https://www.eqtlgen.org/phase1.html.
 Brain cortex eQTL data can be accessed through the MetaBrain platform: https://www.metabrain.nl/.
 GWAS data on ADHD, autism, anxiety, bipolar disorder, and schizophrenia can be accessed at: https://pgc.unc.edu/for-researchers/download-results/.
 GWAS data on depression can be accessed at: https://ipsych.dk/en/research/downloads/.
 GWAS data on Alzheimer’s disease can be accessed at: https://ctg.cncr.nl/software/summary_statistics.

 ~